kuromogeko/graal-consent/readme.md

 ### Build specialties
 META-INF.native image in resources holds a reflect-config.json referencing ConsentInvalidatedEvent since it is not found by Graal agent due to the way reactive context is built.
 -> If you want to see the native image crash you can remove the file.

+The agentlib tracking files (from normal tracking not from build) can be found in agentlib folder.

 ## Runtime Size differences

 JS Code part can be activated/disabled by Registering/Removing ConsentEventHandler from Spring Context (e.g. commenting out component annotation)